Skajdrowski/Asura.LevelEditor/README.md

 **Pickup** entities are collectible inventory items, such as:

-- Medkits
+- Med-kits
 - Rifle ammunition
-- PPSH submachine guns
+- PPSH submachine gun

 ## Sound